 From fishing trips with my father and the Mickey Mouse fishing pole, from my mother’s journey to America.

 Tucked safely away in the closets and antique cabinets of my parent’s house are boxes of pictures and scrupulously crafted scrapbooks.
 Each memory treasured and waiting to be told.

 I am from these moments, now swinging on to new adventures…

 Greetings!
 I am over the moon to be integrated into the Polaris community, especially with the 5th grade stars!

-Before venturing on to Polaris, I taught at a Title 1 school within Jefferson County Public Schools.
+Before venturing into Polaris, I taught at a Title 1 school within Jefferson County Public Schools.
 I taught 6th grade for four years and 5th grade before that.
 Three of those years were served as the English component of the Dual Language program.
 My students came with diverse backgrounds and a wide range of abilities.
-As a result, I learned to be flexible and support and challenge students accordingly.
+As a result, I learned to be flexible by supporting and challenging my students.
 I additionally developed my teaching through a pilot program at my school.
-The purpose was to implement rigorous professional developments on research-based learning, data analysis and adaptation, and feedback from evaluators and administrators.
+The purpose was to implement rigorous professional developments on research-based learning, data analysis, adaptation, and feedback from evaluators and administrators.
 I am a lifelong and self-directed learner, so I loved this journey.

 When I am not teaching, my favorite pastimes include spending time with my husband and my family, playing card games/board games, trying new restaurants with my husband (we are committed foodies) and reading!
 I am additionally an avid traveler, therefore, much of my down time is spent researching my next adventures!

 Artichokes, and scallops